 - What is their personal character and attitude in court?

-There are three potential outcomes to this decision
+bail money in orange county, there are three potential outcomes to this decision

 First, if you’ve committed a misdemeanor and the judge feels that you are safe to be out and about and that you are likely to return to court for your next hearing, he or she may release you on your own recognizance (ROR).
 This means that you will be free to return to your life and will not have to post any bail or collateral in order to do so.

 If the judge feels you are a danger to yourself or the community, he or she may deny bail entirely.
 When this happens, you will be required to stay in jail until your case goes before the court and you are found innocent or found guilty and sentenced.
 They will schedule your next court date as quickly as possible.

 In most situations, the judge will set bail.
 Bail is a financial commitment you make to return to court for future appearances.
 They generally base the bail amount on the nature and severity of the crime.
 You can post bail and be released to return home.
 If you don’t have the money, you will have to stay in jail until your case goes before a judge.

 How will bail be posted?